grantcarthew/start-prototype/docs/design/design-records/dr-037-asset-updates.md

 ## Trade-offs Accepted

 **No automatic notifications:**
-- ❌ User must remember to run `start update`
+- ❌ User must remember to run `start assets update`
 - **Mitigation:** Consistent with DR-025, users can set calendar reminder

 **No rollback in v1:**